sendgrid/docs/source/User_Guide/email_activity_beta.md

 *To export a CSV:*

-1. In the top right corner of the activity feed, click **Export CSV**.
+1. In the top right corner of the Activity feed, click **Export CSV**.
-   An email is sent to the email address associated with your SendGrid account.
+   An email will be sent to the email address associated with your SendGrid account *or* the address associated with your Marketing Campaigns feature found under **Notifications**.
 1. Open the email and then click **Download**.